PaulBRobinson/wpcm-login-attempt-plugin/README.md

 # WordPress + Composer + Mailgun Login Attempt Mailer

-This plugin goes along with the a tutorial on Return True.
-Please check out the tutorial if you are unsure what this plugin does, but a brief description follows.
+This plugin is an example plugin that goes along with a tutorial on Return True.
+Please check out the [tutorial](http://return-true.com/creating-a-wordpress-plugin-with-composer-and-the-mailgun-api/) for more information.
+A brief description of what this plugin does is located below.

-The plugin simply sends an email to the email address specified on the options page (Settings -> Login Attempt Mailer).
-The email includes the name of the blog, the username the visitor attempted to log in with and the time it occured.
+The plugin simply sends an email to the email address specified on the options page (Settings -> Login Attempt Mailer), when a login failure is detected.
+The email includes the name of the blog, the username the visitor attempted to use, and the time the attempt occured.

-It is not really meant for general use & is a demonstration in how to use Composer within a WordPress plugin.
-There is nothing wrong with the code though & it should be perfectly safe to use it, if you wish.
+It is not really meant for general use & is a demonstration of how to use Composer within a WordPress plugin.
+There is nothing wrong with the code though & it should be perfectly safe to use, if you wish.

 ### Version
 0.1